 Feeling Lonely After Miscarriage Is Normal — You’re Not Alone

-In our real lives, the women around us share pregnancy and birth announcements but don’t often speak about the challenges of pregnancy or their losses.
+In our real lives, the women around us share pregnancy and birth announcements but don’t often speak about the challenges of pregnancy or their losses — and the feelings of loneliness that can arise after a miscarriage.

-• Miscarriage is more common than society perceives, and it is important to validate the grief and loneliness that occurs while persevering on a journey of healing
+- Miscarriage is much more common than society perceives, and it is important to validate the grief and loneliness that can occur while persevering on a journey of healing.

 Struggling with loneliness or having a mental health crisis?